Acne Treatment and Causes

 Q. What’s the best way to cleanse your skin if you have spots?

 Experts recommend using a mild soap or cleanser with lukewarm water (avoid water that’s very hot or very cold).
 Only cleanse twice a day – once in the morning and before going to bed.
 You may feel like washing your skin more often, but it can irritate your skin and make your spots worse.

 Q. Should you use a moisturiser if you have acne?

-A. If you have very oily skin, you may not need a moisturiser.
-There again, using a very small amount of a water-based, fragrance-free, oil-free moisturiser may help to maintain your skin’s moisture balance, whatever your skin type.
+If you have very oily skin, you may feel you don’t need a moisturiser.
+However, using a very small amount of a water-based, fragrance-free, oil-free moisturiser may help to maintain your skin’s moisture balance, whatever your skin type.
 Using a light moisturiser may also help if you’re using acne creams or lotions, some of which can make your skin dry and flaky.

 Q. Is it a good idea to squeeze blackheads?

 Some skincare experts say it’s fine to squeeze them as long as they are black.
 Others say you should never squeeze blackheads or spots, as it can make them worse and possibly lead to scarring.
 If you are determined to squeeze, find a skincare specialist who treats acne-prone skin and ask for their advice.

 In general, try not to touch your spots, as it can damage your skin and the spot may last much longer than if you’d left it alone.